Cyber-Finn/GoLang-Reference-Custom-Package/README.md

 <br></br>

 # Notes for local building:
-basically, just follow these steps:
+basically, just follow these steps: (more details are inside the actual main.go code file)
 1. write the code you need, following the package you want to import - and all its inputs
 2. run the "GOPRIVATE" command
 3. run the "go get" command